 Old and New in The Dalles

 Less than 90 miles from Portland, The Dalles feels like it’s a world away.
 Framed by the majestic canyon walls of the Columbia River Gorge, this postcard-perfect city is one of the oldest in Oregon, known as the end of the Oregon Trail for many pioneers before the Barlow Road was built in 1846.
 For thousands of years before, Wishram and Wasco tribes gathered here at the banks of the Columbia River to fish and trade.
 Learn about their traditions and Celilo Falls, a once productive fishery for native communities that was flooded with the creation of The Dalles Dam, among the many exhibits at the Columbia Gorge Discovery Center & Museum.
-More historical attractions await, including the Fort Dalles Museum & Anderson Homestead and Klindt’s Booksellers & Stationers, the oldest bookstore in Oregon.
+More historical attractions await, including the Fort Dalles Museum, Anderson Homestead and Klindt’s Booksellers & Stationers, the oldest bookstore in Oregon, founded in 1870.
 Find a quirky blend of new and old infused in every part of The Dalles, from the shiny new National Neon Sign Museum and restored Granada Theatre to Sunshine Mill winery and the city’s numerous historic murals.
 Just 14 miles south, the community of Dufur offers a trip back in time with the 1907 Historic Balch Hotel and the Living History Museum, as well as the ghost towns of Boyd and Friend just a short drive away.

 County: Wasco County

-This little detour off Interstate 84 and down the Historic Columbia River Highway leads to a viewpoint that is easily one of the most beautiful places to spot spring and early-summer wildflowers.
+This little detour off Interstate 84 and down the Historic Columbia River Scenic Byway leads to a viewpoint that is easily one of the most beautiful places to spot spring and early-summer wildflowers.
 You can hop out of your car and walk to the meadow at Rowena Crest, or just peer down at the famously U-shaped bend in the highway featured frequently in car commercials.
 The horseshoe curve of Rowena Crest is probably the most photographed road in Oregon.
 From here, hike along the Tom McCall Nature Preserve, either across the road along the plateau overlooking the Columbia River Gorge (and a major chokepoint of Ice Age floods) or up the challenging but rewarding McCall Point Trail; since it’s a nature preserve, no dogs are allowed.
 Continue west to Mosier, where historic orchards and vineyards beckon and a hike up the Mosier Plateau includes a pioneer cemetery, a waterfall and scenic gorge views.

 County: Wasco County